rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

     L = PC^\top S^{-1}
 \end{equation}

-The optimum estimate is then found:
+The optimal estimate is then found:

 \begin{equation}
     \hat{x}_a^+ =  \hat{x}_a^- + L (y - h)